 Abatacept was approved for use in rheumatoid arthritis in 2007.
-It was initially only available by infusion but has more recently become available for use as an injection in both syringe and pen devices.
+It was initially only available by infusion but his now also available for use by injection in syringe or pen form.
+It targets the T-cells.

 This article was downloaded from www.nras.org.uk.
 National Rheumatoid Arthritis Society (NRAS) is a registered charity in England and Wales (1134859) and Scotland (SC039721).
 A private company limited by guarantee.
 Registered in England and Wales (7127101).